China denies naval snub for Japan over fleet review

 Deteriorating relations have been fuelled by an increasingly ugly row over a chain of disputed islands in the East China Sea.
 Ships from both countries frequently shadow each other around the islets, raising fears of a clash.

-Ties have further worsened since China’s creation of an air defense identification zone over the East China Sea and Japanese Prime Minister Shinzo Abe’s visit to the controversial Yasukuni Shrine honoring war criminals among Japan’s war dead.
+Ties have further worsened since China’s creation of an air defence identification zone over the East China Sea and Japanese Prime Minister Shinzo Abe’s visit to the controversial Yasukuni Shrine honouring war criminals among Japan’s war dead.
+(Reporting by Ben Blanchard and Li Hui; Editing by Clarence Fernandez)